JaneliaSciComp/jacs-cm/docs/SwarmDeployment.md

 LDAP.BindCredentials=
 ```

 The URL should point to your authentication server.
 The SearchBase is part of a distinguished name to search, something like "ou=People,dc=yourorg,dc=org".
 The SearchFilter is the attribute to search on, something like "(cn={{username}})".
-BindDN and BindCredentials defines the distinguished name and password for a service user that can access user informationlike full names and emails.
+BindDN and BindCredentials defines the distinguished name and password for a service user that can access user information like full names and emails.

 ## Start All Containers

 Next, start up all of the service containers.
-The parameter to the start command specifies the *environment* to use.
-The **dev** environment uses containers tagged with *latest* and updates them automatically.
-The **prod** deployment uses a frozen set of versions.
+The parameter to the start command specifies the environment to use.
+The **dev** environment uses containers tagged as *latest* and updates them automatically when they change.
+The **prod** deployment uses a frozen set of production versions.
 When in doubt, use the **prod** deployment:
 ```
 ./manage.sh start prod
 ```